SamueleGiraudo/Calimba/Help.md

 ### Effects
 If `phr` is a phrase, the phrase
 ```
-put effect = eff a1 ... ak in phr
+put eff = a1 ... ak in phr
 ```
 plays it under the effect `eff` with the arguments `a1 ... ak`.
 Let us list the available effects.